ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 * Package useful code for distribution to your colleagues or the general public

-At the time of writing, there were over 324,000 user-contributed packages available for Python, spanning a broad range of disciplines.
+As of March 2025, there are over 612,000 user-contributed packages available for Python, spanning a broad range of disciplines.

 Python is one of many programming languages used in data science.
 Compared to other programming languages, Python's particular strengths are its: